 Text-Fabric dataset of the Greek New Testament, based on the Nestle 1904 (7th printing) edition.

 However, in practice, this is not without complications, especially for languages, like Greek, that use characters augmented with polytonic accents.
-These complexities can lead to inconsistencies in text representation and processing.
+These complexities can lead to inconsistencies in text representation and can lead to errors in querie results when working with the dataset.

 The information on this page in particular pertains to the following base features: